In the Read More section of the Google Play app, we found the following quote that helped to explain exactly what the app was supposed to do.

 If you scroll down, you also get a super-clear idea of how many Points it takes to buy it.

 So, the value of the item is $62 in actual currency.
 And as far as points go, you need to earn 62,000 points to be able to win this reward.
-This means that each 1,000 points you earn is basically equal to 1 dollar in real-world currency.
+This means that every 1,000 points you earn is basically equal to 1 dollar in real-world currency.

 But how long would it take for you to earn 1,000 points on Viggle?
 This was what we looked at next.